MicroStrategy/rest-api-docs/docs/common-workflows/analytics/retrieve-data-from-the-intelligence-server/workflow-retrieve-data-from-the-intelligence-server.md

 This endpoint gets the data for a specific cube instance in a specific project from the Strategy Intelligence Server.
 The response body contains the cube data; the results are determined by the conditions you applied when you created the instance.
 You can refine the amount of data that is returned using offset and limit parameters in the request.

 - Identify the project by passing the project ID in the request header.
 - Identify the cube instance by passing the cube ID and the cube instance ID in the path of the request.
-In the sample that was provided, you get the data for an instance of the cube “Advanced sort” in the “Strategy Tutorial” project.
+In the sample that was provided, you get the data for an instance of the cube “Advanced sort” in the “MicroStrategy Tutorial” project.
 This cube has two attributes and two metrics.

 - Identity the start and end position as offset and limit request parameters
   - offset is the start point of your response.
 For example, if offset=2, it will return the cube data beginning with the second record.
 The default value is 0.